 There are a lot of other fun songs that are also “spiritual” as well.
 The beauty is that by learning the 99 names of Allah now, your children are establishing a firm language from which their expanding conceptual growth and understanding about the Nature, Will, and Presence of Allah will grow throughout their life.
 This alone will nurture and protect them all their lives, in sha’ Allah.

 Finally, the awareness of our interconnectedness with each other and with Allah is part of the overall experience of the Hajj journey.
-Point this out often in simple and happy/positive language during the journey.
-This is the best opportunity they will have at an age where the concepts will be imbedded deep within their subconscious, providing them with a very strong and firm support all their lives.
+Point this out often in the simple and happy/positive language during the journey.
+This is the best opportunity they will have at an age where the concepts will be embedded deep within their subconscious, providing them with very strong and firm support all their lives.

-For example, make positive comments about someone in the group to your children; explain them your appreciation for others in the group.
+For example, make positive comments about someone in the group to your children; explain to them your appreciation for others in the group.
 You might say, “isn’t it wonderful to know how many of us are here who love each other in the name of Allah!”, or “Look!
 That person is being so very kind!”
 Then, point out the fact that “We are all souls, and we are all in this together.”

 I often emphasized to my children that we are spiritual beings having a human experience with so many other spiritual beings and loving each other through the humanity that Allah has blessed us with.
 It is ok if your children do not have developed sophisticated conceptual awareness at this time.
 If you make this positive and fun, they will be developing the language within their subconscious minds from which more sophisticated and developed concepts will grow, ensuring that their conscious awareness of their own spirituality and connection to humanity and Allah will be strong.

-Now, to prepare your children for the difficult times when they might become tried or cranky, I suggest that you have little, 5 to 7 minute-mini talks daily and address all the possible situation your children might encounter which might make them feel uncomfortable.
+Now, to prepare your children for the difficult times when they might become tired or cranky, I suggest that you have little, 5 to 7 minute-mini talks daily and address all the possible situation your children might encounter which might make them feel uncomfortable.
 This will help them be prepared for such events.
 Try to list these and think about what the focus of your little discussion will be.
 For example, what to do when you really have to go to the bathroom and you are feeling very uncomfortable.

 Talk about it; help your children have several little “action plans” that they can use for any kind of possible situation that they might encounter.
-In this way, you are helping them develop coping skills and problem solving skills for those times when the journey might feel more difficult.
+In this way, you are helping them develop coping skills and problem-solving skills for those times when the journey might feel more difficult.
 Topics might include: what to do if I get bored; what to do if I get tired: what to do if I feel cranky; what to do if I am hungry and cannot eat; what to do if I need to go to the bathroom; etc.